We Need Kinship Caregivers and They Need A Safety Net

 As the founder of A Second Chance, Inc., a Pittsburgh-based kinship care agency that has specialized in reuniting children with family since 1994, I celebrate and value kinship caregivers—the caring adults who keep children who intersect with the child welfare system from entering foster care or institutions.
 And I work to fortify the safety net that they represent when a family is in crisis.
 On average, the agency licenses 96 percent of its families, an important first step that provides them with access to needed financial support.

 Still, for many of the grandparents and other relatives who are suddenly thrust into the caregiver role and second acts as aging parents, it’s a financial hardship.
 Many don’t even know how to get the help that they need.
-According to a new report from the Chronicle of Social Change, federal data shows that in 23 states, more than half of all kinship caregivers receive no foster care payment from child welfare agencies.
+According to a new report from The Imprint, federal data shows that in 23 states, more than half of all kinship caregivers receive no foster care payment from child welfare agencies.

 The recent Family First Prevention Services Act promises to be a federal lifeline for kinship families, especially for children at risk of entering foster care.
 It’s needed.
 As the heroin and opioid epidemic advances in this country, separating children from their parents, this safety net called kinship caregivers will keep expanding.
 It must, for our children’s sake.